enkidevs/curriculum/sql/ddl/alter/sql-practice-define-default-seq-4.md

 ---
 ## Exercise

-Add primary key to `requests` table.
+Add a primary key to each table.
 In order to check your results write your `DDL` query, build the schema and run the provided DQL query.
-Then write in the answer field the `Key_name` indicated in the result.
+Then, create an auto incrementing sequence for each primary key.